kangminsukdotcom/blog/content/stories/yuhak.md

 “Can you speak like an American?”
 Uncle Cho said.

-“No, *Samchon*.
+“No, Samchon.
 Learning a language is not that easy."

 “You are too humble.
 You spent two years in America.
 I bet you speak way better than my kids.
 I’ve paid at least 500,000 won every month for their tutors, and the kids still can’t even introduce themselves in English.
 Hoon-a, one must leave this country to learn real English.
 Thank your parents.
 You really are the lucky one."